bitwarden/contributing-docs/docs/architecture/adr/0019-adopt-web-push.md

 ### Plan

 The notifications service will continue to exist and support APIs for the SignalR connections as well as new ones for Web Push.
-Internal support for the protocol will be used only for self-host, and cloud clients will connect to a unified service provider that has Web Push.
+Cloud-based clients will connect to a unified service provider that has Web Push whenever feasible and otherwise utilize the existing SignalR implementation when Web Push cannot be leveraged.
+Self-host clients will utilize a similar blend of Web Push and SignalR provided by the notification service.
 Web Push's necessary key exchange and security (VAPID) can use existing in-house technology for self-host and the service provider for the cloud.
-SignalR will continue to be supported for some time as clients migrate to Web Push connections and this should go to zero once all clients connect to the service provider; at that time SignalR support will be removed and the notifications service restructured for easier maintenance and hosting.
+Clients will largely migrate to Web Push connections over time and the load on SignalR will significantly reduce, although the latter is planned to be supported for certain clients for the foreseeable future.

-Mobile devices will all migrate to the same unified service provider that supports native iOS (APNS) and Android (FCM) push notification protocols.
-Future support for [Unified Push][unifiedpush] can be considered alongside Web Push for incompatible mobile clients.
+Mobile devices will all migrate to the same unified service provider that supports native iOS (APNS) and Android (FCM) push notification protocols alongside Web Push.
+Future support for [Unified Push][unifiedpush] will be considered alongside Web Push for incompatible clients, although the SignalR implementation continues to be available.

 [signalr]: https://dotnet.microsoft.com/en-us/apps/aspnet/signalr
 [notifications]: https://github.com/bitwarden/server/tree/master/src/Notifications